Conferences & Events

 Accommodations/Travel

-It might be warm in late May, but it will be cool and comfortable in the symposium meeting room(s).
+It might be warm in early June, but it will be cool and comfortable in the symposium meeting room(s).
 Please pack accordingly with casual attire and layers for cool air-conditioned spaces inside.
 If you drive in, we will have parking.
 If you fly in, we encourage you to consider Uber/Lyft to get to campus.
 There are also airport shuttles at both DFW and Dallas Love airports.
 More information on travel is coming closer to May.

 The Student Affairs Placement Conference (SAPC) provides candidates and employers opportunities to interview in person at one event.

-SAPC will occur in Fort Worth, Texas, on February 17-18, 2025.
+SAPC will occur in Fort Worth, Texas, in February 2026.
+Details coming in Spring 2026.

 For more details, visit the SAPC website.